-Prior to the end of the first nine weeks grading period, each administrator and teacher will complete a professisonal development needs assessment based on disaggregated student data and write a Professional Development goal that outlines individual training needs.).
-District and site-based administration will structure -staff development opportunities in a variety of delivery modes to address as many of the identified needs as possible.
-Professional Learning Communities are will be the preferred delivery model for job-embedded professional learning.
-Other training models such as lesson study, action research and online training are encouraged as follow-up to professional learning community work.
+Prior to the end of the first nine weeks grading period, each administrator and teacher will complete a professisonal development needs assessment based on disaggregated student data and write a Professional Development goal that outlines individual training needs.
+District and site-based administration will structure staff development opportunities in a variety of delivery modes to address as many of the identified needs as possible.
+Professional Learning Communities are the most popular delivery model for job-embedded professional learning.
+Other training models such as lesson study, action research and online training are encouraged aswell.
 All efforts will be made to provide site-based professional learning opportunities that relate directly to the needs assessment.